 1. Rice Terraces of Tegalalang

-The first stop on our pre-wedding photo shoot in Bali.
+The first stop on our pre-wedding photoshoot in Bali.
 Not on our planned itinerary but passing en route to Mount Batur the rice terraces are worth a quick visit.
 Unfortunately we didn’t manage to capture much.
-Problem is the tourists (as expected).
+The problem is the tourists (as expected).
 Constant lines trekking to and from the path route at the foot of the terraces.

 2. Ulun Danu Batur Temple